 - General SSO Communication Flow

 Single-Sign-On ("SSO") enables users to automatically login to the Documoto application, bypassing the standard Documoto login page.
-The user is first verified by logging into your company’s portal, then by accessing a link which in turn automatically forwards and logs them into Documoto.
+The user is first verified by logging into your company’s portal, then by accessing a link which in turn automatically forwards and logs the user into Documoto.

 Quick Start Notes